chrisui/frame/README.md

 ## What and why?

 Fed up of copying files everywhere between projects?
-Fed up of copying them everywhere *again* when you update something?
+Fed up of copying them *again* when you update something?

 This project is a middle-ground between an initial project boilerplate (ie. *one*-time generation of files like `yeoman`) and an entirely black-boxed environment (ie. limited exposed scripts like `create-react-app`).